The Good, The Bad, and The Ugly for Cowboys against Philadelphia

 Ezekiel Elliott

-I'm not going to beat around the bush here, I think the way the Dallas Cowboys and Ezekiel Elliott dominated the Philadelphia Eagles defensive front was absolutely ugly.
-The Eagles was supposed to be the strength of their team, but that certainly wasn't the case against the Cowboys.
+I’m not going to beat around the bush here, I think the way the Dallas Cowboys offensive line and Running Back Ezekiel Elliott dominated the Philadelphia Eagles defensive front was absolutely ugly.
+The Eagles defensive line was supposed to be the strength of their team, but that certainly wasn’t the case against the Cowboys.

 Zeke accounted for two touchdowns (one on the ground and one through the air) Sunday night against the Eagles.
 He also rushed for 151 yards on just 19 carries and averaged an impressive 7.9 yards per carry.
 That’s pretty impressive considering the Eagles were ranked second against the run in the league.
 But what’s more impressive was the blocking No. 21 received from his offensive line.